crayxt/translate/README.md

 # Translation Toolkit
 Toolkit for translating, checking, revising, and extracting glossary terms from PO/TS/RESX/STRINGS/TXT localization files using Google Gemini API.

+# Recent Updates

+- Translation, check, revise, and extract now use real provider-level system instructions instead of embedding faux "system" text inside the normal request prompt.
+- Gemini requests now send structured batch payloads and use structured response schemas.
+Legacy text-prompt rendering is still kept as a provider fallback path.
+- `process_gui.py` now exposes a read-only instruction preview so you can inspect the resolved system prompt and language rules for the active task.
+- Shared runtime/bootstrap, CLI argument setup, and batch execution helpers were moved into `core/` to reduce duplication across task entrypoints.

 # Setup
 Install dependencies: